JakimLi/pandaria/doc/usage.md

       | steve    |
 ```

-Use variable, so you can use data in Examples section in file.
+Use variable, so you can reference data in Examples section in external file.

 ```gherkin